+TERRY PARKIN CEO OF KING'S GROUP ACADEMIES

+September 2017

 PREVIOUS JOB

 Board member and trustee at King's Group Academies, and managing director of Monkmead consulting

+INTERESTING FACT ABOUT YOURSELF

 Parkin was one of the team which first drafted the science national curriculum, and he published a number of science text books in the 90s.
 He has sat on the national council of the Association of Science Education, and spent three years as a professional adviser to the Scout Association.

 Get in touch!

-If you want to let us know of any new faces at the top of your school, local authority or organisation please let us know by emailing news@schoolsweek.co.uk
+If you want to let us know of any new faces at the top of your school, local authority or organisation please let us know by emailing news@schoolsweek.co.uk med to Similarelle Is your website DfE compliant?
+Does it work on all devices?
+Is it beautiful?

 ANGELINA IDUN

-DIRECTOR OF SCHOOL IMPROVEMENT AT SSAT, THE SCHOOLS NETWORK
+DIRECTOR OF SCHOOL IMPROVEMENT AT SSAT.
+THE SCHOOLS NETWORK

 START DATE June 2017

+PREVIOUS JOB

-PREVIOUS JOB Acting principal of Ark Evelyn Grace Academy
+Acting principal of Ark Evelyn Grace Academy

+INTERESTING FACT ABOUT YOURSELF

 Idun started out teaching English as a foreign language in Istanbul, before training as an MFL teacher at King's College London then working in schools across south London.

-MARC ROWLAND

-RESEARCH SCHOOL LEAD, ROSENDALE PRIMARY SCHOOL

-START DATE June 2017

-PREVIOUS JOB

-Director of policy and research at the National Education Trust the second and

-As research for his book 'The Pupil Premium', Rowland visited more than 100 schools over two years to see how they used their extra funding.
+MARC ROWLAND RESEARCH SCHOOL LEAD, ROSENDALE PRIMARY SCHOOL START DATE June 2017 PREVIOUS JOB Director of policy and research at the National Education Trust INTERESTING FACT ABOUT YOURSELF As research for his book 'The Pupil Premium', Rowland visited more than 100 schools over two years to see how they used their extra funding.
 A new primary school website for the price of your old one?